KGeethaanjali/ShopassistAI/ReadMe.md

 ## 4. System Functionalities

-- **User Interface:** ShopAssistAI provides a user-friendly web interface where users can interact with the conversational AI assistant.
+- **User Interface:** ShopassistAI provides a user-friendly web interface where users can interact with the conversational AI assistant.
-- **Conversational AI:** The core of ShopAssistAI is the conversational AI powered by OpenAI's chat model.
+- **Conversational AI:** The core of ShopassistAI is the conversational AI powered by OpenAI's chat model.
 It guides the user through the process by asking relevant questions and understanding their needs.
 - **User Input Moderation:** User input is moderated using OpenAI's moderation API to ensure a safe and secure conversation.
 - **User Profile Extraction:** The AI assistant extracts key information from the conversation to build a user profile that reflects their laptop preferences (budget, screen size, processing power, etc.) using OpenAI's function calling mechanism to convert a user requirement string into a JSON object.